So what is ashwagandha for anyway? Can it help relieve stress? Is it a nootropic?

 Ashwagandha Review – Final Recommendations

 I see it as a nootropic that provides neuroprotection from stress, and improves cognitive function at the same time.

 Ashwagandha is one of those miracle herbs that has so many benefits that it literally seems like a gift from God.

 It’s been extensively studied, and has been shown to be a potent adaptogen for stress, anxiety, and depression.

 It’s healing properties are also the subject of further research for Alzheimer’s, Parkinson’s, and Huntington’s disease.

 I firmly believe that with the way the world is evolving, stress is going to become a larger and larger issue over time.

-In my next post, I will be taking a closer look at Ginkgo Biloba, another natural nootropic that has been in use for thousands of years!
+In my next post, I’ll be taking a closer look at ginkgo biloba, another natural nootropic that’s been in use for thousands of years!